 If you sell one at a profit and the other one at a loss, you can deduct the loss from the gain to reduce the overall profit you need to declare.

-Usually, you won’t have to pay CGT if you sell your main residential home.
-There are some exceptions though.
+You’re unlikely to have to pay CGT if you sell your main residential home.
+There are some exceptions, though.

-If you’ve let your home out or if you’ve used it as a business premises, then you might have to pay CGT.
+If you’ve rented out your home or if you’ve used it as a business premises, then you might have to pay CGT.

-And if your property is larger than 5,000 square metres, including the grounds, then you might have to pay CGT as well.
+And if your property is larger than 5,000 square metres, including the grounds, then you also might have to pay CGT.

-If your parent or another relative leaves you their home in their will, you should inherit the property at its market value at the time of their death.
+If a parent or another relative leaves you their home in their will, you should inherit the property at its market value at the time of their death.

 Selling expensive possessions and insurance

-If you own a high-value item, you might have it listed on your contents insurance policy.
-If you decide to sell it, remember to remove the it from the policy.
+If you decide to sell it, remember to remove it from the policy.

 Cover for expensive items could raise your home insurance cost, so removing it after you sell could help keep it down.

-The best place to find detailed information about how it all works is on the GOV.UK site.
+The best place to find out more detailed information about how it all works is on the government’s website.